fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

-## This is designed to be ran by anyone who uses Power BI and will work on any computer, no matter the permissions.
+## This all-in-one solution is designed to be ran by anyone who uses Power BI and will work on any computer, no matter the permissions.

-### Everything within the script is limited to your access within the Power BI environment ('My Workspace') is not included.
+### 1. Everything within the script is limited to your access within the Power BI environment ('My Workspace') is not included.

-### All computer requirements are at the user level and does not require admin privileges.
+### 2. All computer requirements are at the user level and do not require admin privileges.

 ## Getting Started